-Obama offers military help to Eastern Europe allies worried by Russia
+Obama offers military help to eastern Europe allies worried by Russia

 "I want to hear from him (Poroshenko) what he thinks would be most helpful," Obama said.
 "We’re going to spend a lot of time on the economics of Ukraine."

-Washington recognised that Russia had a historic relationship with Ukraine and had legitimate interests in what happened along its border, he said.
+Washington recognized that Russia had a historic relationship with Ukraine and had legitimate interests in what happened along its border, he said.

 "But we also believe that the principles of territorial integrity and sovereignty have to be respected," he said.
-"We have prepared economic costs on Russia that can escalate if in fact we continue to see Russia actively destabilising one of its neighbours in the way that we’ve seen of late."
+"We have prepared economic costs on Russia that can escalate if in fact we continue to see Russia actively destabilizing one of its neighbors in the way that we’ve seen of late."

 While Washington proposed enhancing its military presence on Russia's western border, on another flank it stepped back in the face of a resurgent Kremlin.